-Below you can see the SNOOZ, the simple box it comes in, the sleep mask they include and the instructions:
+In the photo below, you can see the SNOOZ, the simple box it comes in, the sleep mask they include, and the instructions:

 The good points